-Complementing these approaches, Albernhe et al. (2024) proposed a new methodology for regionalizing the global ocean into biophysical provinces based on environmental variables.
-Since the present study builds upon Albernhe et al. (2024), we detail the main and key findings of the prior study in the following sentences.
+Complementing these approaches, Albernhe et al. (2024, under review) proposed a new methodology for regionalizing the global ocean into biophysical provinces based on environmental variables.
+The ambition of this workSince the present study builds upon Albernhe et al. (2024), we detail the main and key findings of the prior study in the following sentences.
 The ambition of the prior study Albernhe et al. (2024) was to identify micronekton homogeneous functioning patterns using a parsimonious set of biophysical variables that are known to have an impact on micronekton biomass (epipelagic layer temperature, stratification of the mesopelagic ocean temperature, and net primary production (NPP)).
 Clustering these variables results in a global classification of six distinct biomes (tropical, subtropical, eastern boundary coastal upwelling systems, oceanic mesotrophic systems, sub-polar and polar biomes).
 The authors also defined a monthly time series of biomes for the 1998-2019 time period.
 From these large biomes, provinces are derived as biomes' sub-divisions at the scale of ocean basin and hemisphere.
 A characterization of these provinces with simulated micronekton from SEAPODYM-LMTL model outputs identifies biomes-specific relations between micronekton biomasses and the environmental variables used in the clustering.
-Additionally, biomesspecific vertical structures are indicated by ratios of modelled micronekton functional groups (i.e., groups of micronekton with specific migratory behaviour, and specific depth habitat).
+Additionally, biomes-specific vertical structures are indicated by ratios of modelled micronekton functional groups (i.e., groups of micronekton with specific migratory behaviour, and specific depth habitat).
 Boundaries between provinces have also been validated using acoustic data.
 With demonstrated accuracy in homogeneous micronekton characteristics, these provinces enable the gathering and extrapolation of the few available observation data of micronekton over large homogeneous areas.
 This could benefit the exploration of the micronekton spatio-temporal variability within global or regional datasets.

-In the present study, we focus on provinces' features, such as surface area and positional changes, which serve as valuable indicators providing insights into the evolution of ecosystem structure over time, both globally and regionally.
-Following Albernhe et al. (2024)'s methodology, we define in the present study an annual time series of biophysical provinces from 1998 to 2023.
+Provinces' In the present study, we focus on provinces' features, such as surface area and positional changes, which serve as valuable indicators offering providing insights into the evolution of ecosystem structure over time-on, both globalglobally and regional scales regionally.
+Following Albernhe et al. (2024, under review)'s methodology, we define in the present study an annual time series of biophysical provinces from 1998 to 2023.
 We observe the evolution of two geographical indicators: the surface area and the average latitude of each province.